Best 3D Printers for Schools (Under $500)

 Flash Forge Adventure 3D Printer – Glass build machine

 However, there are a few things to consider.
-One of our teachers who instruct their students with 3D printers found this brand to be fantastic for beginners and students in high school due to it’s low-cost and that it features a small build area.
-The printer itself however is a bit large, but not any bigger than an old box TV or microwave.
+One of our teachers who instruct their students with 3D printers found this brand fantastic for beginners and high school students because it’s low-cost and features a small build area.
+However, The printer is a bit large, but only as big as an old box TV or microwave.

-This printer performs well and has functioned properly as you would expect.
-Occasionally, large prints like this have minor flaws, but through trial and error you can quickly understand what is required to achieve your desired printing outcome through adjusting the settings.
-If you’re just getting started with any 3d printer for the first time, remember that patience is a virtue so start with something simple to create.
+This printer performs well and has adequately functioned as you would expect.
+Occasionally, large prints like this have minor flaws, but through trial and error, you can quickly understand what is required to achieve your desired printing outcome by adjusting the settings.
+If you’re starting with any 3d printer for the first time, remember that patience is a virtue, so start with something simple to create.

-The biggest problem we experienced was with the filament, it doesn’t support a 1kg spool.
+The biggest problem we experienced was with the filament; it doesn’t support a 1kg spool.
 However, you can buy an expander to enable support for this spool size.
-Overall, this machine’s filament loading and unloading are also excellent, and it is a great low-cost printer.
+Overall, this machine’s filament loading and unloading are also excellent, and it is a superb low-cost printer.

 Pros